 Stopping by the Botanic Garden is a must; it’s one of the Best Outdoor Activities Inverness!
 With meticulously planned gardens, bright flowers and a greenhouse, the garden is an absolute delight during the summertime.

-In addition to wandering the grounds (follow the trails to the best gardens), visitors can see the fish in the koi pond (inside the conservatory) and enjoy tea at the on-site café.
+In addition to wandering the grounds (follow the trails to the back for the best gardens), visitors can see the fish in the koi pond (inside the conservatory) and enjoy tea at the on-site café.

 #14 Paddle a Boat at Whin Park